 Spend the afternoon marking off other bucket list desires: snorkeling, swimming, parasailing, or perhaps taking a whale watch cruise if you are visiting during whale season, December – March.
 Grab a pau hana cocktail and take a sunset stroll on Front Street in Lahaina.

-End your day with dinner and a show – perhaps a bucket list luau, such as the Old Lahaina Luau or the production Ulalena, which blends Hawaiian myth and legend with dramatic music and dance.
+End your day with dinner and a show – perhaps a Terracotta Army is a sight I won’t forget in a hurry. this has always been on my bucket list luau, such as the Old Lahaina Luau or the production Ulalena, which blends Hawaiian myth and legend with dramatic music and dance.

 Day 3 – Road to Hana